open-autonomy/escort/specification/V1/MessageHeader.md

 }
 ```

-An example `ActivateEscortResponseV1` enclosed in the message header data structure
+An example `ActivateEscortResponseV1` enclosed in the message header data structure (note single id in EquipmentIds)

 ```JSON
 {